 VAWIE in Kenya

 International and local election observers reported an increase in harassment of women during party primary campaigns, in the run – up to the elections and when pockets of post – election violence occurred.

 - Mobbed by large groups of men with batons and machetes;

-- Female candidate’s vehicles blocked and stoned during campaigns, and in one case attackers jumped out smashing windows of a car and drug the candidate from the vehicle;
+- Female candidate’s vehicles blocked and stoned during campaigns, and in one case attackers jumping out and smashing windows of a female candidate’s car while dragging the candidate from the vehicle;

-- Women candidates were sexually harassed physically and verbally (including unwanted touching, attempts to undress the candidate, slapping and manhandling and being called a prostitute);
+- Women candidates being physically sexually harassed and verbally intimidated with allusions to their morality.
+They experienced unwanted touching/hugging, attempts to undress the candidate, slapping, manhandling and being labelled prostitutes);

 - Women candidates were harassed on social media;